CITIZENS ACADEMY 2024

 Law Enforcement Officer Memorial Day

-TORCH RUN FOR SPECIAL OLYMPICS
+for SPECIAL OLYMPICS

 The Madison County Sheriff’s Office has been a proud supporter of Special Olympics for many years, when they began their involvement by participating in the Law Enforcement’s “Torch Run.”

-The Law Enforcement Torch Run is a nationwide event, and is the largest grassroots fundraiser for Special Olympics.
+The Law Enforcement Torch Run is a nationwide event and is the largest grassroots fundraiser for Special Olympics.
 Law Enforcement Officers throughout Alabama will participate in running the Flame of Hope in Madison County to open the Special Olympics Summer Games.

 Christmas Prayers with a COP

 The Madison County Sheriff’s Office is proud to be a part of the annual Law Enforcement Special Olympics “Cops on Top” fundraiser for Special Olympics.
-Held at a local Wal-Mart, law enforcement officers and volunteers from the Madison County Sheriff’s Office participate in a weekend long event selling t-shirts and taking donations for Special Olympics.
-At the 2018 “Cops on Top” event, we were able to raise over $12,500 in three days from supporters within our community.
-This is the first Special Olympics fundraiser of the year that we conduct and it leads us into the Torch Run that is usually held in May.
-Special Olympics personnel from the Madison County Sheriff’s Office starts selling the annual Torch Run t-shirts as early as March and inquires can be made by contacting us by email or telephone.
+Held at a local Wal-Mart, law enforcement officers and volunteers from the Madison County Sheriff’s Office participate in a weekend-long event selling t-shirts and taking donations for Special Olympics.
+At the 2018 “Cops on Top” event, we raised over $12,500 from supporters within our community in three days.
+This is the first Special Olympics fundraiser of the year that we conduct, and it leads us into the Torch Run that is usually held in May.
+Special Olympics personnel from the Madison County Sheriff’s Office start selling the annual Torch Run t-shirts as early as March, and inquiries can be made by contacting us by email or telephone.